WhiskeyTang0F0xtr0t/audiobook/README.md

   - If metadata is not available, the final filename will use the enclosing directory's names
 - Add "Cover" to final file if cover.jpg is found.
 - Combine all mp3s in a directory, sorted by name.
-- Convert combined mp3s into m4b file with metata.
+- Convert combined mp3s into m4b file with metadata.
-- Cleans up temp files created after each book folder is processed.
+- Clean up temp files created after each book folder is processed.

 > [!NOTE]
 > This does not currently delete the old mp3 files, but I will add the feature in the near future.